 Yes, this sounds a bit circular, but if you are claimed as someone else’s dependent, you can’t claim your own dependents.
-For example, if Sarah and her son move back in with her mother due to a job loss, and Sarah doesn’t have an income or any other other means of supporting herself, the grandmother might qualify to take Sarah as a dependent.
-However, Sarah cannot then list her son as her dependent – he might actually be the dependent of the grandmother, if she provides his support.
+For example, if Sarah and her son move back in with her mother due to a job loss, and Sarah doesn’t have an means to support herself, her mother might qualify to take Sarah as a dependent.
+However, Sarah cannot then list her son as her dependent – he might actually be the dependent of his grandmother, if she provides his support.

 2. The dependent must be a citizen of the United States, or a resident of the United States, Canada, or Mexico.

 Even if a potential dependent is your relative, he or she must meet one of these criteria in order to qualify for a personal tax exemption.
 While this one seems fairly cut and dry, there are some situations where questions arise.
 For instance, if you’re adopting a child from a different country, and the child is not yet a U.S. citizen, the child may still be considered a dependent if he or she lived with you as a household resident for the whole year.

 If you have other questions regarding resident status, Publication 501 has details on determining the proper exemption.